 Seminar to accompany the Preschool Laboratory Field Experience II class which is the culminating supervised work experience in an early childhood education and care setting.
-The seminar is designed to support
+The seminar is designed to support students in integrating content knowledge with practice.
+May be taken on a CR/N basis.
+(2 hrs. lect. per week)

-ECED 296I INFANT-TODDLER LABORATORY: FIELD EXPERIENCE IN EARLY CHILDHOOD EDUCATION II (2)
+ECED 2961 INFANT-TODDLER LABORATORY: FIELD EXPERIENCE IN EARLY CHILDHOOD EDUCATION II (2)

-Prerequisite: ENG 100; "C" or higher in ECED 131 or FAMR 230, and in ECED 151F, ECED 151S, and ECED 170 Prerequisite or Co-requisite: ECED 263 or ECED 264, and ECED 274
+Prerequisite: ENG 100; "C" or higher in ECED 131 or HDFS 230, and in ECED 151F, ECED 151S, and ECED 170 Prerequisite or Co-requisite: ECED 263 or ECED 264, and ECED 274